qgis/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

 * Choose :guilabel:`WGS 84 / Pseudo Mercator` from the list.
 * Click :guilabel:`OK`.
 * Now right-click on one of your own layers in the :guilabel:`Layers list` and click :guilabel:`Zoom to layer extent`.
-You should see the Swellendam area:
+You should see the |majorUrbanName|
+  area:

   .. image:: /static/training_manual/online_resources/wms_result.png
      :align: center